Jane Ridley: Academic career and work

 In 1979, Ridley was appointed a lecturer in history at the University of Buckingham, where she was promoted to Senior Lecturer in 1994, to Reader in 2002, to Senior Tutor responsible for student discipline the next year, and finally to Professor in 2007.
 At Buckingham she continues to serve as Senior Tutor and to teach history and has been in charge of the university's Master of Arts course in biography since establishing it in 1996.
 This was the first such postgraduate course.

 Ridley's first book was The Letters of Edwin Lutyens (1985), a collection of her great-grandfather's letters, edited jointly with her mother, Clayre Percy.
 She combined social history with her sport of fox hunting to produce Fox hunting: a history (1990), which begins with the words "Fox hunting isn't strictly necessary."

 In 1995, Ridley's The Young Disraeli was published, dealing with Benjamin Disraeli's early years.
 She disputes that he should be considered the father of one-nation conservatism, writing that "Disraeli didn't use the expression and nor did he want to create a classless society...
 The legend of Disraeli was created largely by the Conservative party, which needed a hero on whom to pin its ideas about making the party electable in a democracy."

-Ridley's biography of Lutyens, The Architect and his Wife, won the Duff Cooper Prize for 2002.
+Ridley's biography of her great-grandfather Edwin Lutyens, The Architect and his Wife, won the Duff Cooper Prize for 2002.

 In 2008, Ridley was given a Leverhulme Research Fellowship to work on her biography of King Edward VII, and this was finally published as Bertie: A Life of Edward VII in 2012.
 In reviewing the work for The Spectator, A. N. Wilson called it "profoundly learned and a cracking good read" and gave his opinion that "After this irreverent new life of Edward VII, royal biography will never be the same again."

 Personal life

-In 1986, Ridley married Stephen Francis Thomas, a writer, the younger son of Sir William Cooper Thomas, by his marriage to Freida Dunbar Whyte.
-They have two sons, Toby (born 1988) and Humphrey (born 1991).
+In 1986, Ridley married Stephen Francis Thomas, a writer, the younger son of Sir William Cooper Thomas.
+They have two sons.

 Ridley is a member of the committee of the London Library and lives in Dorset Square, Marylebone.